CRUISING 2020 – THAILAND/MALAYSIA

 In a word, GREAT!
 Ostensibly a carbon copy of last year - which we did not write up as it was much the same as our 2018 sortie to Thailand.
 But in the enforced Malaysian lockdown COVID 19 and looking for home/land based things to do, we thought it useful to document our recent 6 weeks.

 Our solo trip north from Langkawi saw us in a series of one night anchorages simply for restful dinners and sleeps, with the exception of Phuket for 2 nights where we needed to clear in to Thailand.
 We're used to that process after many years but still get frustrated by the fact that of the CIPQ offices need a copy of passport, boat insurance, boat registration each....
-They've got the technology, why can't it just be scanned once on arrival at the office, then data-base accessed by all departments?!
-Case of chronic job creation, we think.
+They've got the technology, why can't it just be scanned once on arrival at the office, then data-base accessed by all departments in the same building on the same floor?!
+Case of chronic government job creation, we think.

 Dreamcatcher left solo the next morning east-bound from Phuket to Koh Lanta Yai, the Pimlai anchorage, named so for the resort that arcs over the bay.
-Koh Lanta is quite a grand island - the year before last we slow-passaged down its verdant west coast, admiring the hills, trees and sandy inlets.
-We anchored at Pimlai about 1600, were just getting settled when at dusk a very large diving boat took up a very small mooring about 3 boat lengths away: too close for comfort - if the wind turned westerly and we sat back on our chain, we'd be too close, or touching.
-So, in the dark we re-anchored to a safer place.
+Koh Lanta is quite a grand island - in 2018 we slow-passaged down its verdant west coast, admiring the hills, trees and sandy inlets.
+We anchored at Pimlai about 1600, were just getting settled in to cocktail hour when at dusk a very large diving boat took up a very small mooring about 4 boat lengths away: if the wind turned westerly and we sat back on our chain, we'd be too close for our liking.
+So, in the dusk we re-anchored to a safer place.
 Calm night, and we departed mid morning for the lovely Koh Muk.
 We were fortunate to get our favourite spot in our favourite anchorage: no-one else around.
-We kayaked to the beach, made hot dogs on board, swam and had a lovely time for 2 days.
+We kayaked to the beach, made hot dogs on board, swam and had a lovely time for 3 days.
 But during the early evening - the anchor that had held us for nearly 48 hours had freed itself (with no wind pressure) and we found ourselves drifting out of the anchorage.
-So, once again in the dark, we changed anchorage to a new safer spot.
+So, in the dark, we changed anchorage to a new safer spot.
 We motored around to the main bay later that morning to find it deserted: where are all the boats?
 This anchorage, that normally holds at least a dozen boats, was totally unoccupied.
 We settled the boat then kayaked in to shore where we found cold beer, hot phad thai and had a great swim before returning to Dreamcatcher.
 Four other boats came in to anchor during the evening, but were gone by morning.

 We arrive in our familiar anchorage at the northern end of Tarutao, again, alone!
 There are new moorings laid and we tried to get one but its warp and the plastic collar around it are too thick and made it impossible to secure it to Dreamcatcher's cleats so we let it go and drop the hook clear away.
 A quiet night on board, only joined by one other sailboat who left at daybreak.
 Koh Tarutao is a magnificent island: essentially unpopulated, grand, verdant with long white beaches.
 We plan to explore it more next time.
 And then mid-morning the following day, we head for Dreamcatcher's home, Royal Langkawi Yacht Club.

 Two days to de-salt, launder and clean out the boat, re-install the dockside aircon and pitch the awning....and we're on the ferry home to Penang.
-A wonderful 5 weeks.
+A wonderful 680 miles over 5 weeks.
 And now, full lockdown isolation at home, so we become armchair sailors.

 Wonder where we'll cruise next season?